uw-maccosslab/nf-dia-batch-correction/README.md

 A template pipeline config is [here](https://raw.githubusercontent.com/uw-maccosslab/nf-dia-batch-correction/master/resources/pipeline.config).
 The required and optional parameters are described below.

 ## Replicate metadata format
 Replicate metadata annotations can be given to specify variabels to use in the batch correction report.
 The metadata files should be `.tsv` files where the first column has the header `Replicate` and additional columns for each metadata variable.
+The values in the `Replicate` column must match exactly the `mzML` or `raw` file names in the Skyline reports.

 | Replicate | annotationKey1 | annotationKey2 | ... |
 | --------- | -------------- | -------------- | ----|